-The Doge's Palace, Palazzo Ducale, was the seat of power for the Venetian Republic for about 700 years, until 1797.
-The palace was the residence of the Doge, the ruler of the Venetian Republic, and also held government administrative offices, law courts, ballrooms, grand halls and stairways, and prisons.
+The Doge's Palace, Palazzo Ducale, was the seat of power for the Venetian Republic for about 700 years until 1797.
+The palace was the residence of the Doge, the ruler of the Venetian Republic, and held government administrative offices, law courts, ballrooms, grand halls, stairways, and prisons.
 First built in the 10th century, the palace underwent several renovations and expansions and current building is primarily Gothic.
 The interior was decorated by some of Venice's top artists.
-The Palazzo Ducale is open to the public (see visitor information) and one of the best ways to see it is on a Secret Itineraries Tour.
+The Palazzo Ducale is open to the public, and one of the best ways to see it is on a Secret Itineraries Tour.

 08 of 12

 The story concludes in Istanbul with a visit inside the stunning Hagia Sophia, built in the sixth century as a church.
 In 1453, it became a mosque and it's now a museum that's open to the public.
 The interior is filled with stunning Byzantine mosaics.
 There's also a scene in Istanbul's spice bazaar.Continue to 9 of 12 below.

 While in Florence, Robert Langdon stays at the Hotel Brunelleschi, which is a four-star hotel in the heart of Florence near the Duomo and Dante's House and a short distance from the Ponte Vecchio.
 The hotel includes a restored ancient tower believed to be the oldest building in Florence and a restored medieval church.
 There's a small private museum in the tower with finds from the restoration.